XCTEQ/XCFit/README.md

 * **RubyGems**  -- [xcfit-RubyGem](https://rubygems.org/gems/xcfit) to get automated Xcode Templates

-The rubygem method is preferred.
+The Rubygem method is preferred.

 # Tech & Software Requirements

 XCFit is pure Swift but other libraries like Fitnesse and Cucumberish need some additional softwares.

 **Hardware**